Cash-strapped California cities back off asking voters to hike taxes

-LOS ANGELES (Reuters) - Californian cities hobbled by crippling deficits are rushing to declare fiscal emergencies to help solve their money problems, yet they are backing away from the tax increases that such declarations make possible.
+LOS ANGELES, Aug 2 (Reuters) - Californian cities hobbled by crippling deficits are rushing to declare fiscal emergencies to help solve their money problems, yet they are backing away from the tax increases that such declarations make possible.

 Over the past six months, city councils in at least seven municipalities invoked a state law which allows them to put tax hikes on the ballot much more quickly in the event of a “fiscal emergency.”